 (Tier 1) Saddleback High School promotes a positive school climate with a focus on the socio-emotional needs of our students.
-The staff promotes school safety and positive behavior both in and out of the campus.
-Staff encourages students to develop capacity, self-confidence, trust, and empathy through SEL lessons.
-Additionally, parents, students, and staff have reported, through staff meetings and the California School Climate Survey, that they feel that their school is a healthy, safe, and secure environment for students and staff.
-Oasis Art classes are offered after-school as a way to help students be creative and express their thoughts and feelings through art.
-In-class lessons and interactions between students and adults on campus will be monitored through administrator walk-throughs and reinforced at staff, parent meetings, and student body assemblies to ensure schoolwide practices to support student social-emotional wellness are being implemented.
+The staff promotes school safety and positive behavior both on and outside of campus.
+Staff encourages students to develop capacity, self-confidence, trust, and empathy through tailored SEL lessons as well as Newsela online EL curriculum.
+To support our positive school climate, lessons and interactions between students and adults on campus will be monitored through administrator walk-throughs and reinforced at staff, parent meetings, and student body assemblies to ensure schoolwide practices.
 Ongoing training to support our disadvantaged students in this area will be provided during staff meetings.

 (Tier 2) Students that are at risk of having high levels of anxiety, depression, and other socio-emotional issues will be supported through our COST and appropriate interventions will be determined.
-Students are then referred to our Social Worker, Outreach Consultant, and/or our school nurse for additional support and resources.
+Students are then referred to their counselor, Outreach Consultant, and/or our school nurse for additional support and resources.
+Project Kinship Specialist will conduct mediations, checkins, and restortative circles as needed.

 (Tier 3) Students demonstrating chronic socio-emotional issues and persistently negative behavior and engagement will be referred to Restorative Practice Intervention Specialist(s) through Project Kinship who has been hired to assist with improving student behavior and assist with other social/emotional issues students may have.
 In this program, Mental Health staff meet with students on a weekly basis.
-Depending on the students' need, they are meet with students individually to follow up with the challenges the students are experiencing at home or in the community, they receive mentorship, encouragement, and anger management; and/or the student is part of Restorative Circles where they cover topics such as challenges at home or in the community, family traditions, college, and self-esteem.
+Depending on the student's needs, they meet with students individually to follow up with the challenges the students are experiencing at home or in the community, they receive mentorship, encouragement, and anger management; and/or the student is part of Restorative Circles where they cover topics such as challenges at home or in the community, family traditions, college, and self-esteem.
 Each student has an opportunity to talk using a talking piece, which assists students in participating.
 Students who are struggling the most, are also supported through parent and student contact by phone or parent conferences by teachers, counselors, and other support staff.
+Behavior Intervention Plans (or BIP) will be set-up to reward and promote positive student behavior.